T-distributed stochastic neighbor embedding: Details

 Herein a heavy-tailed Student t-distribution (with one-degree of freedom, which is the same as a Cauchy distribution) is used to measure similarities between low-dimensional points in order to allow dissimilar objects to be modeled far apart in the map.

 The locations of the points $\mathbf{y}_i$ in the map are determined by minimizing the (non-symmetric) Kullback–Leibler divergence of the distribution $P$ from the distribution $Q$, that is:

 The minimization of the Kullback–Leibler divergence with respect to the points $\mathbf{y}_i$ is performed using gradient descent.

 The result of this optimization is a map that reflects the similarities between the high-dimensional inputs.

+Output

+While t-SNE plots often seem to display clusters, the visual clusters can be strongly influenced by the chosen parameterization (especially the perplexity) and so a good understanding of the parameters for t-SNE is needed.
+Such "clusters" can be shown to even appear in structured data with no clear clustering, and so may be false findings.
+Similarly, the size of clusters produced by t-SNE is not informative, and neither is the distance between clusters.
+Thus, interactive exploration may be needed to choose parameters and validate results.
+It has been shown that t-SNE can often recover well-separated clusters, and with special parameter choices, approximates a simple form of spectral clustering.